THE FRAMING GAME - TEST YOUR

 are on, you will see two thumbs framing

 - Now, switch your focus to your thumb.
-You should see two eyes framing one thumb.
+You should see two solid clear eyes framing one thumb.

 Both your eyes are ON and you are an excellent candidate for 3D viewing fun.
 Continue with this guide and enjoy!